DirektoratetForByggkvalitet/veiviserbygger/README.md

 After restarting your container/application the option of logging in using the OIDC provider should appear and the users you allow should be able to log in.

-### Embeds and Content Security Policy
+### 🦺 Embeds and Content Security Policy
-When embedding wizards from the builder on you on website you might need to adjust your Content Security Policy (CSP).
+When embedding wizards from the builder on your own website you might need to adjust your Content Security Policy (CSP).
 The CSP is there to protect the visitors on your site against various attack vectors and a large part of that is instructing the browser to prevent fetching and execution of scripts and resources from other domains.

 The wizard builder will most likely reside on a different domain than your site, and consequently you will need to adjust the CSP if you have one.
 In order for the wizard builder to work, the following needs to be allowed: